high tech Easter egg hunt. Someone hides a container of

 I leave a couple of bottles of water in the car.
 If I expect to be out in the heat for over an hour I carry a bottle in my hip pocket.

 I carry very little swag (stuff to trade) because I donít trade.
-I go for the places I see and the fun of the hunt.
+I go for the fun of the hunt and to see the places (that's why this proliferation of pointless micros is distressing for me).
 I've only taken things from the cache when they were required to complete the cache instructions, or an occasional First to Find prize.
 The only rule is you must sign the log.
-Normally those who trade list what they took and what they left in their web log.
-(UPDATE: As the game has evolved fewer people list trade items in their web logs.)
-If you don't plan to trade you may still want to keep one nice trade item in your bag in case you discover something you really want.
-I carry two good condition Sacagawea dollars for such situations.
+In the old days those who traded listed what they took and what they left in their web log.
+(UPDATE: As the game has evolved few people list trade items in their web logs anymore.)
+If you don't plan to trade you may still want to keep at least one nice trade item in your bag in case you discover something you really want.
+I carry two mint condition Sacagawea dollars for such situations.
+[I know, I know, you're not supposed to put money in caches.]

 Iíve had a Leatherman type tool and a first aid kit in the trunk of the car for years.
 I carry a small Spyderco pocket knife and a tiny cell phone (fits in my watch pocket) at all times, so I didnít put these on the list.
 I think a cell phone is essential if you cache in the woods or remote areas -- particularly if you cache alone.